Rahul-Prasad-07/Ethereum-Fundamentals/README.md

 There are two types of accounts in Ethereum :
   - **Externally Owned Accounts (EOA)**, which are controlled by private keys and have no code associated with them.
   - **Contract Accounts (CA)**, which are controlled by their contract code and have a code associated with them.

+1. **Externally Owned Accounts (EOAs)**: These are combinations of public addresses and private keys, and there is no code associated with them.
+You can use these accounts to:
+● Send and receive Ether to/from another account, and ● Send transactions to smart contracts.

+2. **Contract Accounts (CAs)**: These accounts do not have a corresponding private key.
+These accounts are generated when you deploy your contract on blockchain.
+You will see them referred to as just contracts in many places (instead of contract accounts).
+Some key features of contract (accounts) are as follows:

+● They can send and receive Ether just like EOAs.

+● Unlike EOAs, they have code associated with them.

+● Transactions have to be triggered by an EOA or another contract.

+### Structure of Ethereum Accounts

+#### Interaction Between Ethereum Accounts

+The following points summarise the transactions in Ethereum:

+-  An EOA can send messages to other EOAs or to other CAs by creating and signing a transaction using its private key.
+-  An EOA can send messages to other EOAs or to other CAs by creating and signing a transaction using its private key.
+- But a message from an EOA to a CA activates the CA’s code, allowing it to perform various actions (e.g., transfer tokens, write to internal storage, mint new tokens, perform some calculation, create new contracts, etc.).
+- Unlike EOAs, CAs cannot initiate new transactions on their own.
+- Instead, CAs can only fire transactions in response to other transactions that they have received (from an EOA or from another CA).
+- An action that occurs on the Ethereum blockchain is always set in motion by transactions that are fired from EOAs.

+In Ethereum, the values of all the accounts are maintained independently by each of the nodes inside the network.
+And they are all maintained logically as a single shared state:

+- All of the accounts capture the snapshot of the blockchain at any particular point in time and that goes to every block as an entity.
+- Whenever a new block is created, a state root is stored in the header of that block.
+State root is the Merkle root of all the accounts at that moment.
+Simply put, all the key–value pairs that represent an account together, form a Merkle tree is known as state root.
+- This state root is captured by a block at the time of its creation.
+- Any change in the data would lead to the calculation of the Merkle tree all over again to match the state root in the block.
+This is highly impossible, and hence the immutability is maintained in the network.
+Along with state root, the transaction root and the receipt root are also used to capture the state of the network in every block.
+- By calculating and storing the roots mentioned above, Ethereum captures the network state every time a new block is created (state root, transaction root and receipt root).